Dirty, Sweet Rock-and-Roll from the Wild West Coast of Australia

 Following the sad death of SkinInc.'s original bass player Geoff Lewis in 2016, long-time friend Shane Johnstone has joined them on bass.

 It seemingly took a global pandemic to reignite the SkinInc. pilot light in the middle of 2021, and a bunch of new songs immediately began taking shape.
-SkinInc. will release a string of brand new singles as 2022 gets underway.
+SkinInc. started to release their new music as 2022 got underway.